joomengine/jcb-documentation/059-Adding-none-database-fields-to-an-admin-view.md

 **[00:02:24](https://www.youtube.com/watch?v=6OTRDIgxgq0&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m24s)**

-In your JCB Admin View Field configuration, locate the new **“None DB”** option next to the usual *“Show in list”* and *“Default”* settings.
+In your JCB Admin View Field configuration, locate the new **"None DB"** option next to the usual *"Show in list"* and *"Default"* settings.

 | Setting           | Description                                                                  |
 | ----------------- | ---------------------------------------------------------------------------- |